nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-linux-change-vm-size.md

 <properties
-   pageTitle="Ridimensionare una VM Linux | Microsoft Azure" description="Come ridimensionare una macchina virtuale di Linux, modificando le dimensioni della VM." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"
+   pageTitle="How to resize a Linux VM | Microsoft Azure" description="How to scale up or scale down a Linux virtual machine, by changing the VM size." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"